fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Get-MsolPartnerContract.md

 # Get-MsolPartnerContract

 ## SYNOPSIS
-Retrieves a list of contracts for a partner.
+Gets a list of contracts for a partner.

 ## SYNTAX